 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately:

-- sore throat, body aches, fever, chills, cough, and other signs of infection and for 2 months after your treatment
+- sore throat, body aches, fever, chills, cough, and other signs of infection and during treatment and for 2 months after your treatment

 Fingolimod may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?